maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$

-The injectivity radius is $$2\pi$$, but we start getting the same rotations after $$\pi$$.
+The injectivity radius is $$2\pi$$, but we start getting the same rotations again after a radius of $$\pi$$.
 The logarithm is the inverse operation, defined inside the injectivity radius:

 $$ \log q = \theta n $$